boonhowchew/clinical-research-guide/part-1-finding-your-idea.md

 | **Reporting** | A chapter in a thesis or a section in a paper. | Published as a standalone paper following specific guidelines like PRISMA-ScR. | Published as a standalone paper that follows strict reporting guidelines like the PRISMA statement. |
 | **Reviewer(s)** | Often a subjective assessment by a single expert. | Can be done by one reviewer, but at least two are recommended to reduce bias. | Minimum of two independent reviewers required for screening and data extraction to minimize bias.
 A third reviewer resolves conflicts. |

+For a further learning about other types of review, do check out this paper by Munn, Z. et al. on ***What kind of systematic review should I conduct?
+A proposed typology and guidance for systematic reviewers in the medical and health sciences.*** BMC Med Res Methodol 18, 5 (2018). https://doi.org/10.1186/s12874-017-0468-4.

 <br>

+***

 ## 1.3 From Research Gap to Research Rationale - The Problem Statements